Name: Ann Braden

 For crying out loud.

 There’s a whole load of things I want to say back to that, like “How do you know my name?” for starters, and “Why on Mars do you keep looking at me?” while I’m at it.
-But since more than anything I want him to get on with class, I keep my eyes glued to my desk where long ago someone had tried to carve out IDK but gave up halfway through the K. Thankfully, on the far side of the room, I hear two boys fall out of their chairs – like they always do when there’s a sub – and the attention switches to them.
+But since more than anything I want him to get on with class, I keep my eyes glued to my desk where long ago someone tried to carve out IDK but gave up halfway through the K. Thankfully, on the far side of the room, I hear some boys fall out of their chairs – like they always do when there’s a sub – and the attention switches to them.

 Seventy-three percent.
 There’s no way that could be true, right?
 That’s like thinking you know what the earth’s like and then finding out there’s this little thing called oceans.
 And how would I have not heard of this stuff?
 Sixty-seven meetings of the Sciencetastic SuperGirls, two freakin’ physicists for parents, and it hasn’t come up once?
 No way.